Frozty38/HackNC24/README.md

 This game features bow combat vs hordes of enemies.
 Every time you die or choose to restart (By pressing 'R') the enemies will spawn in random locations.
 It is a fun little dungeon crawler that lets you go around and kill fun little enemies.

 The controls are simple:
-  Arrow Keys to navigate the menu
+  Arrow Keys to navigate the menu,
-  Point and click left on your mouse where you want to shoot arrows Right click to throw bombs
+  WASD to move,
-  Space key to dash
+  point and click left on your mouse where you want to shoot arrows, right click to throw bombs, space key to dash

   The game file is in the folder titled, 'HACKNC_Game_Folder'